prasaar/aiwhispr/howto/streamlit/README_CONFIGURE_USING_STREAMLIT_APP.md

 ## Overview
 AIWhispr is a no/low code tool to automate vector embedding pipelines for semantic search.
-It drives the pipeline for reading files, extracting text, creating vector embeddings and storing it in a vector database using simple configurations.
+A simple configuration drives the pipeline for reading files, extracting text, create vector embeddings and storing them in a vector database.

 AIWhispr
 - is easy to install.